likecoin/likecoin-wordpress/likecoin/readme.txt

 == Description ==
 The best product for your fans, is your IDEA.
 Web3Press publishes your posts to the blockchain, enabling you to write as usual but publish differently.

 Web3Press provides a creative business model, especially for open content.
 No paywall or advertisement anymore.
 Your readers buy your posts because they love your words.
 Readers’ collections add a touch of class to their web3 portfolio.
-If you are looking for ways to monetize, store and build communities with your readers, this plugin is for you.
+If you are looking for ways to monetize, build communities with your readers and preserve your content, this plugin is for you.

 Web3Press is based on LikeCoin, an application-specific blockchain that the community and infrastructure focus on the creator’s economy.